ConnorJacksonBSU/321-Final-Project/README.md

 ## Contained Files:

-- BTree.java : Class that implements a BTree data Structure.
-Has an inner class BTreeNode, that is utilized.
+- BTree.java : Class that embodies a BTree data Structure.
+Has an inner class BTreeNode, Which holds key and child value.
+Inner Class TreeObject holds the actual keys.
 - BTreeCache.java : Cache implementation that stores BTreeNodes

-- GeneBankCreateBTree : takes a Gene Bank file, and stores it in a BTree.
+- GeneBankCreateBTree : Takes a Gene Bank file, and puts it into a B tree which is then deposited into a data file .

-- GeneBankSearch.java : Uses the Gene Bank B Tree, and searches it for sequences of a given length.
+- GeneBankSearch.java : Uses the B Tree File, and searches it for sequences of a given length.
 ## Usage

 In Terminal: